-There is risk in any hiring decision.
-The risk comes in the unknown, and even though an applicant has been properly vetted, there are still things such as how they fit into the company and with other employees that can’t be known until they actually are in place.
+There is a risk in any hiring decision.
+The risk comes in the unknown, and even though an applicant has been properly vetted, there are still things such as how they fit into the company culture that can’t be known until they actually are in place.
 Once hired and acclimated, the goal of HR and management is staff retention risk management.

 Risk management incorporates the identification and assessment of risks in the workplace.
 Every business decision comes with risk.
-When it comes to staff retention, it is important to have risk management strategies in place to ensure the negative effect of turnover is mitigated, and suitable employees are maintained to keep the business thriving and moving forward.
+When it comes to risk management, it is important to have strategies in place to ensure the negative effect of turnover is mitigated and suitable employees are maintained to keep the business thriving and moving forward.

-Staff retention risk management requires businesses to both think strategically about how they can improve their employee retention, and do the things necessary to ensure the right hire is made.
-Things such as financial incentives, non-financial incentives, and researching why employees are leaving are examples of some strategic ideas designed to retain employees.
+This risk management requires businesses to both think strategically about how they can improve their employee retention and do the things necessary to ensure the right hire is made.
+Things such as financial incentives, non-financial incentives, and researching why employees are leaving are great strategies for retaining employees.

-It’s important to know who you are hiring, and if staff retention is a goal of your company, then taking the important risk management steps can provide you with a solid employment team for years to come.
+It’s important to know who you are hiring.
+If staff retention risk management is a goal of your company, then a little diligence today can provide you with a solid employment team for years to come.